GhostOf0days/FinLLM-Leaderboard/docs/source/datasets/headlines.rst

 .. contents:: Table of Contents
    :local:

 Description
 ============
-**Headlines** is NLP benchmark for determining semantic labels for market msignals from news-related headlines.
+**Headlines** is NLP benchmark for determining semantic labels for market signals from news-related headlines.

 Task Description
 -------------------